 Official Development Assistance (ODA) received from all sources (2001): $50.9 million.

-U.S. economic aid received (FY 2001): $6.2 million in food aid and assistance to democracy and human rights programs.
+U.S. economic aid received (FY 2007): $88,000 in grassroots projects and assistance to democracy and human rights programs.

 PEOPLE AND HISTORY

 A wide variety of ethnic groups live in The Gambia with a minimum of intertribal friction, each preserving its own language and traditions.
 The Mandinka tribe is the largest, followed by the Fula, Wolof, Jola, and Sarahule.
 Approximately 3,500 non-Africans live in The Gambia, including Europeans and families of Lebanese origin.

 Muslims constitute more than 90% of the population.
 Christians of different denominations account for most of the remainder.
 Gambians officially observe the holidays of both religions and practice religious tolerance.

 More than 63% of Gambians live in rural villages (1993 census), although more and more young people come to the capital in search of work and education.
 Provisional figures from the 2003 census show that the gap between the urban and rural populations is narrowing as more areas are declared urban.
 While urban migration, development projects, and modernization are bringing more Gambians into contact with Western habits and values, the traditional emphasis on the extended family, as well as indigenous forms of dress and celebration, remain integral parts of everyday life.

 The Gambia was once part of the Ghana Empire and the Songhai Empire.
 The first written accounts of the region come from records of Arab traders in the 9th and 10th centuries A.D.
 Arab traders established the trans-Saharan trade route for slaves, gold, and ivory.
 In the 15th century, the Portuguese took over this trade using maritime routes.
 At that time, The Gambia was part of the Kingdom of Mali.